treefishuk/treefishuk.github.io/_posts/2015-10-24-why-ditch-jquery.md

 title: Why I choose to ditch JQuery
 ---

 For projects I work on from this point on I am going to (where possible) ditch JQuery.
 There are three big factors which made me come to this decision.
-They are:
+They are...

 *Size
 *Speed